 CLUSTER variable in each unit file, changing the specified cluster name from

 efm to the new cluster name.
 For example, for a cluster named

 PIDfile parameter to specify the new cluster name.
 For example:

-After copying the service scripts, use the following commands to enable the services:
+After copying the service scripts, enable the services:

 Then, use the new service scripts to start the agents.
-For example, you can start the
+For example, to start the

-For information about customizing a unit file, please visit:
+For information about customizing a unit file, see Understanding and administering systemd.